 Luxury Bath Towels

 A nice bath towel can make or break your post-bathing experience, but luxury bath towels can cost a small fortune.
 Once again, Costco uses its buying power to drive down the price on this typically expensive item.
-The retailer carries Charisma bath towels, which are known for their soft, absorbent material and durability, for just $7.99 each when you purchase a 2-pack.
-Amazon sells the same exact bath towel for $18.99 each — over twice the price of Costco, and Sears sells them for over $28 each when on sale.
+The retailer carries Charisma Bumpy Rib bath towels, made of 100% Hygro Cotton, for just $19.99 for two.
+Amazon sells the same pack for $21.99.

 Most major retailers and grocery stores sell gift cards, but they aren’t always sold at a discount.

-Costco members can get deals like two $50 gift cards to P.F.
-Chang’s for $79.99, four $25 gift cards to Smashburger for $74.99 and two $50 Buca di Beppo gifts cards for $69.99.
+The deals on gift cards at Costco can be significant.
+You can buy two $50 gift cards to Romano’s Macaroni Grill for $74.99, four $25 gift cards to The Coffee Bean & Tea Leaf for $79.99 and two $50 McCormick & Schmick’s seafood restaurant gifts cards for $79.99.
 Costco also sells discounted gift cards for movie tickets, rounds of golf, iTunes, gym memberships and amusement parks.
 Whether you keep them for yourself or give them out as gifts, this is a great way to cut back on your budget without sacrificing the fun.